OHDSI/Tutorial-ETL/etl/etl-synthea/README.md

 ## Remarks

-`DatabaseConnector` v7.0.0 breaks the schema handling for DuckDB in `ETLSyntheaBuilder`.
-As a workaround, we manually move the staged tables into the correct schema after loading them.
+`ETLSyntheaBuilder` isn't quite fully compatible with DuckDB.
+As a workaround for now, we manually move the staged tables into the correct schema after loading them.
 See the `materializeSchemaQualifiedTables` function in [run.R](run.R) and [schemaFix.R](schemaFix.R) for details.
-Alternatively, downgrading to `DatabaseConnector` v6.4.0 should fix the issue as well.